majn/telegram-purple/README.md

 Specifically, the installer is compressed, so if you have an overzealous anti-virus installed, the installer may get flagged.

-The build is 32-bit, so connecting with Telegram for the first time may take a few moments.
+The build is 32-bit, so connecting with Telegram for the first time may take a few minutes.

 Alternatively, see "Building the Windows Installer" below.